Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Spectral representation and Andreev bound states

 The sum over the fermionic Matsubara frequencies for the one-particle function can then be rewritten in the spectral representation

 containing an integral over the band states and a sum over isolated poles within the gap.
-Using formula~\eqref{eq:fermionicInt} we can represent the two-particle bubbles.
+We first represent the two-particle bubbles via spectral integrals.
 We resort in further reasoning to zero temperature.
 The bubble with normal propagators reads

 and the anomalous one is

 The gap of the two-particle bubbles changed, but it is important that it was increased to $[-\Delta-\omega_{0},\Delta+\omega_{0}]$.
 The bubbles contain gap states, poles at frequencies $\pm 2\omega_0$.
 The gap extends to higher values by each convolution of the two-particle propagators.
 Notice that multiple scatterings in the electron-hole channel contain always a sum of the normal and the anomalous bubble.
 It follows from the electron-hole symmetry, Eqs.~\eqref{eq:EH-G} and~\eqref{eq:EH-Sigma}, that the poles from the normal bubble are exactly compensated by the poles in the anomalous bubble.
 Consequently, the total two-particle bubble $\chi(z) + \psi(z)$ in the electron-hole channel is free of gap singularities.